ome/ansible-role-omero-web/README.md

 - `omero_web_system_uid`: OMERO.web system user ID (default automatic)
 - `omero_web_python3`: Use Python 3, default `false`

-Python 3 only parameters.
-- `omero_web_python_addons`: List of additional Python packages to be installed into virtualenv

 OMERO.web configuration.
 - `omero_web_config_set`: A dictionary of `config-key: value` which will be used for the initial OMERO.web configuration, default empty.
   `value` can be a string, or an object (list, dictionary) that will be automatically converted to quoted JSON.